British Airways Baggage Fees 2023: What To Expect

 All ticketed passengers on British Airways are entitled to bring one handbag and one standard carry-on bag free of charge.
 Personal items may measure no greater than 16″ x 12″ x 6″ and weigh no greater than 50 pounds, whereas standard carry-ons can be a bit larger at a maximum of 22″ x 18″ x 10″ and 50 pounds.
 The exception to this is for flights to or from Brazil, which have a slightly larger personal item allowance of 18″ x 14″ x 8″.

-Be sure that your carry-ons conform to these measurements and weights prior to your flight.
+Be sure that your carry-on luggage conforms to these measurements and weights prior to your flight.
 If your bag is too big, you will be asked to check it at the gate and will be required to pay any applicable fees for doing so.

 What About Infants, Strollers, and Baby Gear?